sparckles/starfyre/docs/component_parser.md

 ### Usage Example
 Here's an example of how the Component Parser is utilized within Starfyre:

-1) Create a PyML file for your Starfyre component.
+1) Create a `PyML` file for your Starfyre component.

-2) Define your component structure using PyML syntax.
+2) Define your component structure using `PyML` syntax.

-3) Use the ComponentParser class to parse the PyML content of your component.
+3) Use the `ComponentParser` class to parse the `PyML` content of your component.

-4) Handle any exceptions raised during parsing, including the UnknownTagError.
+4) Handle any exceptions raised during parsing, including the `UnknownTagError`.

 5) Utilize the parsed component structure to generate dynamic content within your Starfyre application.